adamritter/fastgron/README.md

 ## TODO

-Only color terminal support is missing from GRON
+- Only color terminal support is missing from GRON

-Also adding filter paths is easy and can give a great user experience.
+- Also adding filter paths is easy and can give a great user experience.
+- Make ungron even faster by remembering keys in the last path